Benhayon v Rockett victory at last & the way forwardPosted: November 18, 2018

 “Esoteric Women’s Health openly cites Universal Medicine’s extensive teachings on health and wellbeing as a foundational inspiration, yet it remains the case that Universal Medicine is not the organiser of The Girl To Woman Festival,” they said.
 Northern Star, 14 November 2018

-The court case has concluded.
-The only argument will be about costs.
+The court case had concluded by the time that statement was published.
+The only remaining argument was about costs.
 The organizers of the Girl to Woman Festival are company directors, employees and contractors of Serge Benhayon’s Universal Medicine businesses.
 All the Festival’s volunteers are UM cultists.

 UM’s promoters have learned nothing from the court’s decision, and are determined to carry on business as usual, and continue to do so without proper disclosure of who they are and what they are selling.